RisingStack/opentracing-metrics-tracer/README.md

 [![Build Status](https://travis-ci.org/RisingStack/opentracing-metrics-tracer.svg?branch=master)](https://travis-ci.org/RisingStack/opentracing-metrics-tracer)

-Exports metrics via OpenTracing instrumentation and reporters like Prometheus.
+Exports cross-process metrics via OpenTracing instrumentation to reporters: Prometheus.
-It's capable to measure cross-process operations.
+It's capable to measure operation characteristics in a distributed system like microservices.

 It also makes possible to reverse engineer the infrastructure topology as we know the initiators